MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/multiple-language-locale.md

 > [!NOTE]
 > Adding the `language` parameter to report URLs provides a convenient way to test metadata translations in the Power BI service.
 That's because it doesn't require you to reconfigure any settings on your local machine or in your browser.

-### Supporting multiple locales for a single language
+### Support multiple locales for a single language

 You might need to support multiple locales for a single spoken language.
 Consider a scenario with users who speak French but live in different countries such as France, Belgium, and Canada.
-You publish a dataset with a default language of `en-US` and metadata translations for three more culture names including `es-ES`, `fr-FR` and `de-DE`.
+You publish a dataset with a default language of `en-US` and metadata translations for three more culture names including `es-ES`, `fr-FR`, and `de-DE`.

 What happens when a French-speaking Canadian user opens report with an **Accept-Language** header value of `fr-CA`?
 Does the Power BI service load translations for French (`fr-FR`) or does it fall back on the English dataset object names?